ThanhPhong31/SAP-Thesis/README.md

-# SAP-Thesis
-SAP Thesis Fall 2024
+# SAP Thesis Fall 2024
+## Welcome to Software Requirement
+### You will find in this repo my project source and document
+  * Blueprint
+  * Technical Specification
+  * Functional Specification
+  * UAT File
+  * User manual and others.
+#### Copyright © 2025 Windsor